Ben Seewald: Duggar Husband Campaigns Against Movie Depicting God As Black Woman

 In a recent social media post, Ben Seewald tells Duggar fans that people will “be walking out of that theater with a false idea of God” and adds the directive, “Don’t let it be you.”

-While he never states exactly what it is about The Shack‘s unusual way of depicting God that he finds unacceptable, Ben Seewald describes the character as
+While he never states exactly what it is about The Shack‘s unusual way of depicting God that he finds unacceptable, Ben Seewald describes the character as “a false god, a god of human imagination,” and says that the God in the movie “directly contradicts the God who reveals Himself….in His word.”

-Ben Seewald isn’t the only person to complain — the creators of the movie say they’ve been accused of

-…indoctrinating people into a black, Madonna, Hindu cult, whatever that is.
-You just have to make that stuff up.
+Ben Seewald isn’t the only person to complain — the creators of the movie say they’ve been accused of “…indoctrinating people into a black, Madonna, Hindu cult, whatever that is.
+You just have to make that stuff up.”

 Seewald also directs viewers to an article on Leading The Way that describes six problems the author has with The Shack.
 These center around the portrayal of God, not in image, but in character.